ryan-roemer/loose-bits/_posts/2011-12-09-sphinx-twitter-bootstrap-theme.md

 ## Installation

 Sphinx themes can be installed either as a directory of files or a zip file.
+For simplicity's sake, we'll go with a pre-packaged zip file installation here.

-To start, set up the themes directory, which typically is something like "_themes" located in your Sphinx source directory.
+First, set up a themes directory, which typically is something like "_themes" located in your Sphinx source directory:

 {% highlight bash %}
 $ cd /path/to/source